-"Sudan ISD grading guidelines state that a student shall be given sufficient time and opportunity at the teacher's discretion to redo an assignment or retake a test for which the student received a failing grade.
+Sudan ISD grading guidelines state that a student shall be given sufficient time and opportunity, of which that time and opportunity will be decided at the teacher's discretion, to redo an assignment or retake a test for which the student received a failing grade.
 The classroom teacher will assign the higher grade of the two grades received on the original or redo assignment and the original or retake test.
-The highest grade a student can receive on a redo assignment or a retake test is seventy (70)."
+The highest grade a student can receive on a redo assignment or a retake test is seventy (70).